Shiv-D-Coder/Docker_IA/_posts/2024-04-23-welcome-to-jekyll.markdown

 ## Step 3: Making Docker image and uploding it to  Docker Hub

-To make a Docker image from our Dockerfile, we use the following command in terminal:
+### 3.1 To make a Docker image from our Dockerfile, we use the following command in terminal:

 ```bash
   docker build -t shiv37/to-do:v1 .
 ```
+*make sure you are on same Directary as app.py and if you get any error making image you shold try to restart Docker Desktop and make sure you are signed in*

 now make a container and run it  with this command :

 ```bash